perrystreetsoftware/clientside_aws/README.md

 I can then access the DynamoDB API from my code using the standard ruby aws-sdk DynamoDB class, discussed in more detail here: http://rubydoc.info/github/amazonwebservices/aws-sdk-for-ruby/master/AWS/DynamoDB

-Assuming you are including the 'dynamodb_mock' file, you can call DynamoDB just as you normally would in your code.
+Assuming you are including the 'aws_mock' file, you can call DynamoDB just as you normally would in your code.
 For example:

     dynamo_db = AWS::DynamoDB.new(
       :access_key_id => "...",